zNotChill/marmot/docs/src/content/docs/guides/api/camera.md

   yaw = 0,
   roll = 15, // degrees, 360 for one revolution
   fov = 90,
+  fovOp = FovOp.SET,
+  fovAnimTicks = 2, // how many ticks to spend interpolating/animating the FOV
-  lockFov = true, // currently required to change the fov animateFov = true // whether to interpolate the fov change or immediately apply it )
+  lockFov = true, // false grants control back to vanilla/zoom mods animateFov = true // whether to interpolate the FOV change or immediately apply it )
 ```